feyisayo-dev/offeyicial/README.md

 and i think it is time i take care of like share and comment.

 Just took care of real time
+2/03/2023
+Just found out that that real-time doesnt work for videos it reloads the page multiple times and very annoying the video just keeps restarting also takes too many caches
+And stack overflow
+those guys are annoying
+keep downvoting your question when you really need help like ??????????